Support

 1. Save the code.py file to flash this code to your device.

-4. Now you’re reading to take readings from the BME680.
-Start by adding an import for the library to the top of your code.py file
+1. Add an import for the library at the top of your code.py file.

-1. Now let's take a reading.
-Add a while True block to your code.py if there’s not one already.
-Then take a temperature and humidity reading and print each to the console before sleeping for 15 seconds and repeating the process.
+3. Add the following code block to the bottom of your code.py file.
+This takes a mock temperature and humidity reading before sleeping for 15 seconds and repeating the process.

 while True: